 Here are a couple of other useful precautions: Check the expiration date on your passport itself.
 If your passport will expire while you're away, get a new one.
 But make sure you don't have to give the old one up.
 You will need to carry both the old and new passport with you, since the old one has your permanent residence stamp.

 Also, leave a photocopy of your passport and permanent residence stamp with someone who will be in the U.S. while you are away, in case your passport gets stolen or lost.
-(If it is, you'll need to get a new one, then go to the nearest U.S. consulate to get a new permanent residence stamp for U.S. entry.
-Having a fax of your permanent residence stamp will help enormously.
+If it is, you'll need to get a new one, then go to the nearest U.S. consulate to get a new permanent residence stamp for U.S. entry.
+Having a fax or scanned email with a copy of your permanent residence stamp will help enormously.

 One last thing to remember: You shouldn't stay outside the U.S. for more than six months, or do anything else to indicate that your true intent is to live outside the United States.
 People can lose their permanent residence by "abandoning" it.
 For more information on traveling as a green card holder, see Nolo's articles on, "After Getting Your Green Card: How to Keep It."